 Jobs voiced several serious complaints about Flash.
 He said it drained batteries, caused computer crashes, and suffered from poor security.
 He also said the software didn’t work particularly well on mobile because it failed to support touch devices properly.
 Simply put, Jobs wrote, “Flash is no longer necessary to watch video or consume any kind of web content.”

-Apple published the open letter, signed by Jobs, on its website, where it remains today.
+Apple published the open letter, signed by Jobs, on its website.
+(Today, it no longer appears to be part of the site.)

 According to Bob Burrough, a former software development manager at Apple, Cupertino explored the possibility of using Flash on iPhone.
 But Jobs had no faith that Adobe would adequately address the software’s security problems.